Imburse-Payments/imburse-payments.github.io/unused/core-concepts.md

 The exact requirements for each App will vary from App to App.
 See the [Marketplace API](/pages/guides/marketplace) for more details.

-# Rewards Catalog
+# Vouchers Catalog
-The Rewards Catalog is a searchable catalog of the gift cards and rewards offered by all Imburses' reward partners - in one place.
+The Vouchers Catalog is a searchable catalog of the vouchers, gift cards, and rewards offered by all Imburses' voucher partners - in one place.

 The API has calls that allow you to view the items in the rewards catalog, along with the details you will need for ordering items and displaying item information.